Lorentzian area measures and the Christoffel problem: Area measures

 \begin{lemma} The area measures defined in Theorem~\ref{prop:def area} are uniquely defined.
 They are even defined locally: if $K$ and $K'$ are two F-convex sets such that the statement of Theorem~\ref{prop:def area} holds, and if $\omega$ is a Borel set of $\H^d$ with $K(\omega)=K'(\omega)$, then $S_i(K,\omega)=S_i(K',\omega)$. \end{lemma} \begin{proof} The uniqueness of the $S_i(K,\cdot)$ follows because \eqref{eq: mu} says that $V_{\epsilon}(K,\omega)$ is a polynomial in $\epsilon$. $K(\omega)=K'(\omega)$ clearly implies $K_{(0,\epsilon]}(\omega)=K'_{(0,\epsilon]}(\omega)$ hence $V_{\epsilon}(K,\omega)=V_{\epsilon}(K',\omega)$, which are polynomials by Theorem~\ref{prop:def area}, hence they have equal coefficients. \end{proof}

-\begin{remark}{\rm Due to the local nature of the area measure, they can be defined for more general convex sets than F-convex sets (the Gauss map has not to be surjective onto the hyperbolic space). }\end{remark}
+\begin{remark}{\rm Due to their local nature, the area measures can be defined for more general convex sets than F-convex sets.
+What is needed is that the restriction of the normal map to level sets of the cosmological time is a proper map , see Subsection~\ref{subsub:brush}. }\end{remark}